All Episodes

 Yeah.

-Well, what what's changed?
+Well, what's changed?

-It's it no nor is it in proportion.
+Nor is it in proportion.

-I mean, it's obviously fake in its own ways and it's amplified beyond its actual reality and so forth.
+I mean, it's obviously fake in its own ways, and it's amplified beyond its actual reality and so forth.

-But what what are the odds here that everybody that voted for Trump is mad at him now?
+But what are the odds here that everybody that voted for Trump is mad at him now?

 What are the odds that everybody voted for Trump thought a heck with it?